-Divorced women are an often-overlooked category of retirees that may find themselves in financial distress once they enter retirement.
+Divorced women are an often-overlooked category of retirees who may find themselves in financial distress once they enter retirement.

 According to the Social Security Administration, roughly 20% of divorced women age 65 or older live in poverty, compared to 18% of women who never married, and 15% of widowed women.
 Even worse, the older the divorced woman, the more likely she is to live in poverty.
 Studies show that 22% of divorced women over 80 live in poverty.

 However, older women are more likely to be married or widowed rather than never married or divorced.

 Women born in the 1960s or early 1970s are more likely to be divorced.
-However, since the 1980s, the divorce rates have leveled off.
+However, since the 1980s, divorce rates have leveled off.
 According to Social Security, benefits for divorced women are predicted to decline because more women joined the workforce in the past handful of decades.

 If you are a divorced woman, Social Security has options for you—even if you didn’t log decades of full-time employment.